 Unfortunately, no such regulations for patient protection exist when practicing medicine in your own private office.
 If a procedure can be performed under local anesthesia and a doctor has a valid medical license in any field of practice, that doctor can go ahead and offer that procedure in their office without any oversight.
 Therefore, the Quick Re-alignment doctor who claims to have made the gracious decision to offer vasectomy reversals under local anesthesia to save their patients money typically has no other choice.
 Some Quick Re-alignment doctors even imply that they are taking on a more challenging procedure under local anesthesia for the benefit of their patients, since doing reversals under general anesthesia is so much “easier”.
 However, it defies logic that a quick one-hour procedure that can be learned in a week-long course is more difficult than the demands of an advanced 2.5 to 3 hour microsurgical procedure that takes 6 to 8 years to master.

 The second point is that when I first started my male fertility practice, I performed all of my testicular sperm extractions under local anesthesia (which is a reasonable option for that type of procedure).
 Most men were quite comfortable using local anesthetic for these brief extraction procedures which usually lasted about 25 minutes.
-However, some men were clearly more sensitive to pain stimuli in this region, or the local anesthetic medications were just not as effective with their body chemistry.
+However, some men were clearly more sensitive to pain stimuli in this region, or the local anesthetic medications were just not as effective with their particular body chemistry.
 The result was that in about 10% of men, the extraction procedure was extremely uncomfortable.
-In other words, for most of the men the local anesthesia worked fine- but for some men the experience was really bad.
-I now perform all of my sperm extractions with the patient asleep, and my patients are almost uniformly happy with this approach.
+In other words, for most of the men the local anesthesia worked fine for this short procedure- but for some men the experience was really bad.
+Without having an anesthesia team present, the only two options for these patients were to continue on with significant discomfort or to cancel the case.
+Because of this early experience, I now perform all of my sperm extractions with the patient asleep, and my patients are almost uniformly happy with this approach.

-The third comment I would make is that I have done quite a few re-do reversals on men who had their first reversal performed with a Quick Re-alignment under local anesthesia.
-Almost invariably when I talk with these men after their procedure, they say that they greatly preferred not being awake for the reversal.
+The third comment I would make is that I have done quite a few re-do reversals on men who had their first reversal performed under local anesthesia.
+Almost invariably when I talk with these men after their procedure, they say that they greatly preferred not being awake during the reversal.

 Some Marketing Options if a Doctor’s Success Rates Are Not so Great